 |Search engines|| |

 With this guide, you can stay relatively safe when visiting the dark web.
 However, as mentioned before, the dark web remains quite tricky.
 It can take a lot of effort to get onto the dark web and once you are there you probably won’t be able to visit a lot of websites.
 We recommend reading a lot about the dark web before attempting to visit this part of the internet.
 Finally, if you are unsure about what to do on the dark web, you might as well stick to websites on the surface web.

 Do you need a quick answer to a question?
 Here are some frequently asked questions and answers about the dark web and how to access it.

-A dark web website is a website that has an .onion extension in its URL.
+A dark web website is a website that has a .onion extension in its URL.
 These are only accessible through the Tor-browser.
-In the media they often talk about dark web websites as places where illegal things take place, but this is not always the case.
+In the media, they often talk about dark web websites as places where illegal things take place, but this is not always the case.

 Most dark web websites have an .onion extension in the URL.
 These URLs are often very strange combinations of letters and numbers.
 For this reason many people use the Hidden Wiki or the DuckDuckGo search engine to browse the dark web.

 The Hidden Wiki is a page on the dark web that kind of looks like a Wikipedia page.
 Here you can find several links to dark web websites.

 DuckDuckGo is a search engine just like Google and Safari.
 However, DuckDuckGo doesn’t keep track of your usage and also shows .onion websites in its results.